rotundasoftware/cartero/README.md

 		// ...
 ```

-Now run the following command from the directory of your gruntfile:
+When you run the following command from the directory of your gruntfile:

 	grunt cartero